oreoluwadnd/HelloMovie/README.md

 ###   Using Docker Compose
 ***
-a.
-Build and Run Docker Both Containers
+a. 🏗️ Build and Run Docker Containers
 ```bash
 docker compose up
 ```